 In depth knowledge of C# and C++

-Experience with Unity and Photon is highly desirable, but not essential.
+Experience with Unity is highly desirable, but not essential.

 All your information will be kept confidential according to Equal Employment Opportunities guidelines.